skrey/yellow-extensions/features/contact/README.md

 The following settings can be configured in file `system/settings/text.ini`:

-`ContactMailSpam` = prefix for contact messages with spam
 `ContactMailFooter` = footer for contact messages

 The following files can be configured: